 By Alice Woodhull

----- — What else is there to talk about besides this weather?
+---- — The saga continues...
+What are we going to do about this winter weather?

 2 eggs, beaten